HEmile/juggl/docs/Juggl.md

 aliases: []
 ---

 Welcome to the documentation of Juggl.
-If you came here looking for the documentation of the [[Neo4j Graph View Plugin]], please go [[Neo4j Graph View Plugin|here]].
 If you want to install Juggl, see [[Installing Juggl pre-releases]].

 Juggl is the next generation of PKM-focused graph views!

-We have started opening pre-release versions for Juggl.
-See [[Installing Juggl pre-releases]] if you want to try it!
-You can also join the [[Discord]] to join the discussion on the development and report bugs.

 # Features
 Juggl is a new graph view with many more features than the original [[Obsidian]] graph view.